mohancse1707/mohan.github.com/_posts/2019-12-03-Scheduler-Application.md

 ### For Development & Contributions

-Option two-terminal or command-line shell then navigate to application path and execute the below script.
+Open two-terminal or command-line shell then navigate to application path and execute the below script.

 > Terminal#1: <mk-scheduler-webapp> mvn spring-boot:run